NemoNotFound/NemosCreatures/ReadMe.md

 ## Features

 - Jungle
-  - New mob "Venom" spawns instead of Skeleton.
-"Venom" shoots poisonous arrows and sometimes also drops them when dying.
-It's a skeleton which lives only in the Jungle.
+  - "Venomous Skeleton" spawns instead of "Skeleton".
+It shoots poisonous arrows and sometimes also drops them when dying.
+  - "Venomous Spider" spawns instead of "Spider".
+It's bites are toxic, so keep distance!